Iven Carl Kincheloe Jr.

 Iven Carl "Kinch" Kincheloe Jr. (Note: Iven Carl Kincheloe Jr. is on his grave marker at Arlington National Cemetery.
 However, his first name is sometimes spelled Ivan.
-The Right Stuff consistently uses Iven) (July 2, 1928 – July 26, 1958) was an American pilot.
+Tom Wolfe's 1979 book, The Right Stuff, consistently uses Iven.)
+(July 2, 1928 – July 26, 1958) was an American pilot.
 He served in the U.S. Air Force during the Korean War, in which he was recognized as a flying ace.
 He continued as a test pilot after the war, participating in the Bell X-2 program, in which he set an altitude record of 126200 ft in 1956.
-For this suborbital flight above most of the atmosphere, he became known as "The First Spaceman".
+For this suborbital flight above 99.66 percent of Earth's atmosphere, he became known as "The First Spaceman".
 He was selected for the Air Force's program to put a man in space, but was killed in a plane crash in 1958.

 Early life and education

 Born July 2, 1928, in Detroit, Michigan, Kincheloe grew up in Cassopolis in the southwest part of the state, the only child of Iven C. Kincheloe Sr. (1894–1966) and Frances Wilder Kincheloe.
 Interested in aviation from a very young age, he graduated from Dowagiac High School in 1945 and attended Purdue University in West Lafayette, Indiana.

 Kincheloe joined the Reserve Officers' Training Corps (ROTC), was a member of Sigma Phi Epsilon fraternity (Indiana Alpha), and graduated with a Bachelor of Science degree in aeronautical engineering in 1949.
 In the summer of 1948, the ROTC cadet met test pilot Chuck Yeager and sat in the cockpit of the Bell X-1.